paradise-fi/RoFI/RoFILib/README.md

 In case you have sudo rights on your computer, VTK should be installed and should work with the provided CMakeLists.txt.
 Otherwise you have to run cmake with an option `-DVTK_DIR=/path/to/VTK-build `.

+## FFmpeg

+Tool for creating videos from single pictures

+### How to install

+Follow [the installation notes](https://ffmpeg.org/download.html) on the framework webpage.

 # How to run the program

 ```